 America is a free country, and people are free to follow whomever they wish, in whatever they wish, and however they wish.
 However, if you happen to be a Muslim and your goal is to follow the Prophet (SAWS), to practice original Islam, to worship Allah without partners, and to understand your religion correctly, then following a fake-sheikh is not the way to go.
 And Allah knows best.

 Imam Abu Laith Luqman Ahmad

 American born Luqman Ahmad is a Sunni Muslim, the son of converts to Islam.
-He is a writer, defender if the faith, advocate for the disenfranchised, and top notch Islamic political consultant, He is a former executive committee member of the North America Imams Federation, a founding member of COSVIO, (the Council of Sacramento Valley Islamic Organizations), and the author of the book “The Devils Deception of the Modern day Salafiyyah Sect”, a detailed look at modern extremist salafiyyism, the ideology which forms the mindset of ISIS.
+He is an Associate Imam and Khateeb at Toledo Masjid al-Islam in Toledo, Ohio.
+He is a writer, defender of the faith, advocate for the disenfranchised, and a political consultant, He is a former executive committee member of the North America Imams Federation, a founding member of COSVIO, (the Council of Sacramento Valley Islamic Organizations), and the author of the book “The Devils Deception of the Modern day Salafiyyah Sect”, a detailed look at modern extremist salafiyyism, the ideology which forms the mindset of ISIS.
+He is also the author of the book, “Double Edged Slavery“, and the recent book, “Killing Marriage in Black Muslim America“.
 He blogs at, imamluqman.wordpress.com.
 The sentiments shared in this article are his own and not representative of any of his professional affiliations.
-He can be reached at email@example.com
+He can be reached at firstname.lastname@example.org